Jainil-coder/HarmoniX--AI-music-generator/README.md

 ## Getting Started

-To get started with the AI Music Generator, you will need to clone the repository:
+To get started with the HarmoniX, you will need to clone the repository:

 <b> - git clone https://github.com/yourusername/ai-music-generator.git</b>